cs4620/Spring2021/DayReview.md

 - Students will be able to get find the ABCD representation of a plane
 - Students will be able to find the collision point between a ray and plane
 - Students will be able to calculate if a point is inside a triangle on a plane

+# Day 23 - 2021-04-08
+- Students will understand how to integrate multiple triangles into a ray tracer
+- Students will understand how to integrate simple lights into a ray tracer (i.e. directional lights)
+- Students will know how to calculatethe diffuse term in a shader
+- Students will understand the potential pitfalls with calculating the diffuse term (color inversion, overflow)
+- Students will know which parts of the ray tracing algorithm need to be looped for each triangle and those which do not
+- Students will know how to calculate the nearest triangle (lowest positive number)